beepscore/WeatherForecast/README_BEEPSCORE.md

 I like the idea of keeping the ViewModel extremely simple, as advocated by Matteo Manferdini https://matteomanferdini.com/mvvm-pattern-ios-swift/

+## ViewModel
+A ViewModel sits between a View and a Model.
+A ViewModel parses a Model to prepare information for a View.
+The View and the Model shouldn't know about each other.

 ## nib
 In an MVC app, instead of using a nib it's probably simpler to use a parent storyboard with a container view, and a separate view controller and storyboard.